-The EARSS program is authorized by Colorado Revised Statute 22-33-205 to fund competitive grant proposals for which the purposes are to provide education services and support services to expelled students, students at risk of being expelled, or students at risk of being declared, or already are, habitually truant.
+The EARSS program is authorized by Colorado Revised Statute 22-33-205 to fund competitive grant proposals for which the purposes are to provide education services and support services to expelled students, and/or students at risk of being expelled, and/or students at risk of being declared, or already are, habitually truant.

 - For a quick overview of the size and scope of the program, refer to the EARSS Fact Sheet and Infographic.

 Frequently Asked Questions

 Refer to the Frequently Asked Questions page for answers to these questions:

 - Who is eligible to apply for an EARSS grant?